TedTschopp/tedt.org/_posts/Swiss Folklore/2023-08-20-From-the-Swabian-War-Benedikt-Fontana.md

   - Tirol

-Location:
+location:
-  Place Names: Various locations in Switzerland, including the city of Constance
+  place-names: Various locations in Switzerland, including the city of Constance
-  On-Map: Constance (47.6592° N, 9.1753° E)
+  on-map: Constance (47.6592° N, 9.1753° E)

-Coordinates:
+coordinates:
-  Longitude: 47.6592
+  longitude: 47.6592
-  Latitude: 9.1753
+  latitude: 9.1753
 year-the-event-took-lace: End of the fifteenth century

 ---